PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 ## 1. Useful documentation

-Reading the documentation listed below is necessary for understanding this Application Note.<br/>
+Reading the documentations listed below is necessary for understanding this Application.<br/>
 The availability of the software used, and its safe handling are also presupposed for the user.

 ### 1.1 Documentation from Pilz GmbH & Co.
 KG